ruuda/blog/posts/a-float-walks-into-a-gradual-type-system.md

 I considered calling the type `Num` rather than `Number`, but that feels unnecessarily arcane for new users.
-I want RCL to be boring and obvious, but I also want it to be a joy to use.
+I want RCL to be boring and obvious, but not to the point where that takes away the joy of using it.
 Fortunately,
 like the design of the type system, nothing is set in stone.